musinit/migradaptor/README.md

 ```

 TODO
- - processing multiple concurrent indexes in single file, splitting the file by the number of such CREATE CONCURRENT INDEX.
+ - processing multiple concurrent indexes in single file, splitting the file by the number of such CREATE INDEX CONCURRENTLY commands.